seb-hall/UniversalUI-rs/README.md

 ## Architecture

-UniversalUI is built primarily in Rust, and organised into a series of *crates*.
+UniversalUI is built primarily in Rust, and organised into a series of modules, or *crates*.

+The top-level crate is **universal_ui**.
+This is the only crate required for importing to your project, and provides access to all other modules.

 The base crate is **universalui_core**.
 This defines base traits and structs required by all parts of the framework.

-Each platform supported by UniversalUI contains a specific crate implementing platform-specific functionality.
-One area where this has a significant impact is in graphics rendering.
-Different platforms suport different graphics rendering APIs so the platform crates make use of the available APIs.
+**universalui_native** implements platform-specific functionality such as windowing and events management.
+This contains submodules that differ depending on the platform.

+**universalui_graphics** provides functions and structs for rendering and processing 2D and 3D graphics.
+It then calls the API specific crate for rendering.

+**universalui_opengl** implements rendering for the OpenGL graphics API on most platforms.

+**universalui_metal** implements rendering for the Metal API on MacOS and iOS.

+**universalui_vulkan** implements rendering for the Vulkan API on Windows and other platforms (with the exception of MacOS and iOS).

 ### API Design